megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-5.png

-Confirm you can access the AI GW UI from Chrome browser
+Confirm you can access the AIGW UI from Chrome browser

 ..  image:: ./_static/class5-6.png

 ..
 NOTE::
-   Currently, no policy applied.
+   Currently, no policy configured.
 Hence, no configuration shown on UI.

 4 - Deploy F5 AI Processor